Some questions and answers which we hope you find helpful.

 The Notice gives you a minimum of seven clear days to either pay your debt, or contact us to discuss it.
 This is called the Compliance Stage.
 Please note that a £75 charge will added to your account as soon as we receive your case from our client.

 If you don't pay your debt or contact us during the Compliance Stage, a civil enforcement agent will visit your home to seek payment, or seize goods.
-This is called the Enforcement Stage one.
+This is called the Enforcement Stage.
 Again, this visit will add to your costs (see link to fees).

 Please contact us immediately so we can update our records and advise our client.
 If you know the person the letter is addressed to, or have a forwarding address or contact telephone number, please let us know.
-You can email, write to us at Equita Limited High Court Enforcement, Knights Court, Solihull Parkway, Birmingham Business Park, Birmingham B37 7YB or call us on 0121 212 9952.
+You can email, write to us at Equita Limited, 42-44 Henry Street, Northampton, NN1 4BZ or call us on 01604 628 360.

-He or she will is there to collect the balance in full.
-They will also make an inventory of your goods, known as Taking Control of Goods.
-You'll be asked to sign a document called a Controlled Goods Agreement, which postpones your goods actually being taken away whilst the payment is being negotiated.
+He or she will try to negotiate payment of your debt.
+If you can't agree, they'll make an inventory of your goods, known as Taking Control of Goods.
+You'll be asked to sign a document called a Controlled Goods Agreement, which postpones your goods actually being taken away.

 If you're unable to pay the debt in full, it may be possible, under certain circumstances, to accept a short-term arrangement.
 This usually means meeting the enforcement agent again to decide on the next move.